Bristol Chamber Creating Economic Mobility Strategy

 Together, they are working to create an economic mobility strategy that addresses priority areas like housing affordability, educational attainment, access to child care, transportation and more.

 Collaborating with such a broad-based coalition can be challenging.
 Stakeholders bring different perspectives and competing priorities.
 While it is crucial to understand the different viewpoints and priorities, maintaining focus and keeping meetings productive are key priorities.
 They’ve engaged professional facilitators and are diving into the data to create actionable strategies to address their priorities.
 To support the effort, the chamber launched a new Economic Overview Dashboard to share key insights with community stakeholders and ensure they are focused on data-driven strategies.
+Rhinehart noted that partners now understand that economic mobility is an economic development issue.

 As a result, they are building consensus around priorities and setting manageable goals and success measures.
 They are also acknowledging that this is a long term process.
 This plan is version one.
 They’ve identified the greatest areas of opportunity, but as their community evolves, so must this strategy.
+Rhinehart shared, “We’re not going to do all the work ourselves, we don’t have the capacity, and it’s not our role to do everything.
+Our role is to make sure that everything we do moving forward ties back together and that we continue to communicate about the work.”

 Rhinehart said that she’s focused on getting as many stakeholders as possible to endorse the plan.
 “That, for me, really shows that we’ve done our job.
 If you get this very diverse demographic group of folks that are working in this space coming to the table and saying we all believe in the work that we’ve done and this plan,” she said.
+Having that plan as the common starting point helps remind partners about those joint priorities and makes everyone feel like they are part of a bigger collective.